Wednesday, January 14, 2026

 Pangkor Island (Pulau Pangkor) is a small, charming island off Malaysia's west coast in Perak, known as a laid-back tropical getaway with beautiful beaches, clear waters, rich history (Dutch Fort, temples, floating mosque), local culture (fishing villages), and budget-friendly charm, attracting both locals and international tourists seeking relaxation and simple pleasures like snorkeling and island exploration.

-You can walk to Giam Island (Pulau Giam) from Pangkor Island's Teluk Nipah (Coral Beach) during low tide via a sandbar, but it requires caution as you'll walk on slimy, potentially sharp coral and rocks, so wear water shoes/sandals, watch for sea cucumbers and stingrays.
+You can walk to Giam Island (Pulau Giam) from Pangkor Island's Teluk Nipah during low tide via a sandbar (dragon spine), but it requires caution as you'll walk on slimy, potentially sharp coral and rocks, so wear water shoes/sandals, watch for sea cucumbers and stingrays.
 Check the tide schedule for Pangkor Island before you go, to avoid getting stranded by the rising tide.

 Pangkor Island, designated duty-free in 2020, offers tax-free shopping on items like chocolates, perfumes, and local dried seafood, boosting tourism with deals on goodies and souvenirs, though liquor isn't included; it's a great spot for beach lovers and shoppers seeking bargains alongside its natural beauty and fishing village charm.
 However, alcohol, tobacco, and motor vehicles remain excluded under these exemptions and will incur standard duties.